ROSS UNIVERSITY VET PREP PROGRAM

 Total Credits: 15

-Provides the student with a clinical setting to integrate material that is taught in other vet prep courses.
+Provides the student with a clinical setting to integrate material that is taught in other Vet Prep courses.
 Within this clinical setting, the concepts of anatomy and physical examination will be demonstrated and then practiced by the student.
 This course integrates with the Case-based learning course.
 Clinical skills will be focused on small animals, however, other species will be introduced to emphasize comparative anatomy of common domestic species.
-The students will begin learning the process of acquiring information from a physical exam and applying it in order to formulate a clinical profile for an animal.
+Students will begin learning the process of acquiring information from a physical exam and applying it in order to formulate a clinical profile for an animal.
 Animal handling, restraint, and physical exam techniques will be demonstrated and practiced.
 Students are also introduced to the concepts of veterinary medical record-keeping, problem-based medical record, and the SOAP format.

-The main goal of this course is to provide vet prep students an overview of basic concepts in microbiology and infectious diseases.
-The students will gain fundamental knowledge in bacteriology, virology, parasitology and immunology.
-In addition, the students will be given a brief overview of special topics in microbiology such as pathogens involved in emerging diseases, food safety microbiology, zoonotic diseases, antimicrobial resistance, high consequence and economically important animal and human diseases.
+The main goal of this course is to provide Vet Prep students an overview of basic concepts in microbiology and infectious diseases.
+Students will gain fundamental knowledge in bacteriology, virology, parasitology and immunology.
+In addition, students will be given a brief overview of special topics in microbiology such as pathogens involved in emerging diseases, food safety microbiology, zoonotic diseases, antimicrobial resistance, high consequence and economically important animal and human diseases.

 A survey course focusing on properties of enzymes, carbohydrate, lipid and amino acid metabolism; water and water balance, membrane physiology and intercellular communication (transporters and receptors), acid-base fundamentals, endocrine system and an introduction to micro-anatomical identification of cells.

 Designed to help students adjust to island life and professional school while promoting mindfulness practice, and overall wellness, including developing study and organizational skills necessary to attain success at Ross University School of Veterinary Medicine.
 The course also serves as an introduction to veterinary medicine and required core competencies, as well as gives the opportunity for students to learn more about the various disciplines within the profession from a variety of experts.
 The course is Pass/Fail based on class participation and attendance.